Sepulveda Basin Vision Plan

 The restaurant will provide a space for the Tongva, Tataviam, and Chumash tribes to showcase traditional indigenous recipes and model sustainable ways of living using produce grown in the gardens integrated with support from executive chef Sean Sherman’s North American Traditional Indigenous Food Systems.
 A formal kitchen garden will provide opportunities for school groups to learn about sustainable gardening and nutrition, while a foraging garden will provide opportunities to learn about Indigenous methods of gathering food, native habitats, and pollinators.

-Subsequent to the launch of the Vision Plan in June 2024, FALA’s development and funding responsibilities have been increased to include additional projects in the NW corner of Lake Balboa Park, namely Project 17 (resilience & community centers), part of Project 18 (civic promenade) and Project 22 (restoration of Bull Creek).
+Subsequent to the launch of the Vision Plan, FALA’s development and funding responsibilities were increased to include additional projects in the NW corner of Lake Balboa Park, namely Project 17 (resilience & community centers), part of Project 18 (civic promenade) and Project 22 (restoration of Bull Creek).

-The plan has received multiple awards honoring the team which produced it, including Project Director, Mark Hanna, and Design Lead, Jessica Henson: the 2025 Excellence in Urban Design Award from the APA Los Angeles Chapter, the 2024 Merit Award for Urban Design from the American Institute of Architects California Chapter and an Honor Award for Analysis and Planning from the World Landscape Architecture and the American Society of Landscape Architects.
+The Sepulveda Basin Vision Plan has received multiple awards honoring the team which produced it, including Project Director, Mark Hanna, and Design Lead, Jessica Henson: the 2025 Excellence in Urban Design Award from the APA Los Angeles Chapter, the 2024 Merit Award for Urban Design from the American Institute of Architects California Chapter and an Honor Award for Analysis and Planning from the World Landscape Architecture and the American Society of Landscape Architects.